exane/dotfiles/fixes/babun.md

-## access with windows gvim vimrc from babun
+## access with windows gvim the vimrc from babun
 ```sh
   gvim() {
     OLD_HOME=$HOME